LucasAlfare/FLTimer/core/README.md

 # Core architectures

 This application is using Observer pattern.
 The reason for this choice is that the app has to many single pieces of code.
 For example, there are scrambling management, networking, timming...

-Note that all these features has its own meaning at the same time they need to work together.
+Note that all these features has its own meaning and, at the same time, they need to work together.
 This means that is potentially easy, if not take care, to mix codes from then, making the use of some architectures strategies needed.

 # Observer pattern